Creating an Employee Engagement AND Happiness Strategy

 It’s unkind to not be honest, it’s unkind to not be transparent and it’s unkind to not be open.

 So, we can all talk.
-It’s the effort to make it meaningful that creates happiness and allows people to say how they truly feel and what they really need in order to help avoid burnout.
+It’s the effort to make it meaningful that creates happiness in the workplace and allows people to say how they truly feel and what they really need in order to help avoid burnout.

 Keep it simple (stupid) as the saying goes.
 And I couldn’t agree more.
 I’ve been in this trap and I see it so often with so many of our clients.
 We try and overcomplicate things; thinking it will make us more successful, look more intelligent and help us prove our worth.